RedSiege/WMImplant/Readme.md

     change_user                         -   Change the context of the user you will execute WMI commands as exit                                -   Exits WMImplant
-    gen_cli                             -   Generate the command line command to use WMImplant non-interactively help                                -   View the list of commands and descriptions
+    gen_cli                             -   Generate the command line command to use WMImplant non-interactively set_default                         -   Sets the targeted system's WMI property back to its default value help                                -   View the list of commands and descriptions

 ## File Operations